namtvit07/pushpop/README.md

 end
 ```

-Pushpop syntax is short and sweet, but because anything Ruby can be used it's also quite powerful.
+Pushpop syntax is short and sweet, but because Pushpop is just Ruby it's also quite powerful.

-### Where to next?
+### Get Started

 Excited to try out Pushpop with your data?
 Here's a few options to choose from:

-#### Quickstart
+#### The Quickstart

 Setup Pushpop locally.
 It takes 10 minutes to get that first shiny report in your inbox, and even less if you already have a Keen IO, Sendgrid or Twilio account.